tobthecreator/base10-takehome/README.md

 # Base10 Project

+## Setup

+This should be easy to kickstart on your local machine.

+- Install yarn and Go
+- Run `yarn install` in the base directory of this project.
+- Run `yarn start`, which should kick off the app and api in parallel with eachother
+- If it throws and error, Go typically tells you what specific commands you need to run

 ## Overview

 I was not able to perform up to my full quality bar with this project.